MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-level-mgt.md

 8. Select **OK** to close the **Create/Edit SLA Metric** dialog.

 # [Create a metric for service requests](#tab/ServiceRequests)

+Follow these steps to create a metric for service requests:

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Service Level Management**, and select **Metric**.